Breakaway roping

-In 2019, the Professional Rodeo Cowboys Association (PRCA) started including Women’s Professional Rodeo Association (WPRA) sanctioned breakaway roping at some of their events, making it along with the standard WPRA barrel racing the two rodeo events for women.
+In 2019, the Professional Rodeo Cowboys Association (PRCA) started including Women's Professional Rodeo Association (WPRA) sanctioned breakaway roping at some of their events, making it along with the standard WPRA barrel racing the two rodeo events for women.
 Since 2020, the year-end National Finals Breakaway Roping (NFBR) has been held to determine the WPRA World Champion breakaway roper.
-This event is held in conjunction with the PRCA’s National Finals Rodeo (NFR).
+This event is held in conjunction with the PRCA's National Finals Rodeo (NFR).
+As of 2024, breakaway roping is held in approximately 500 PRCA rodeos.